-The striking feature about the population of our country and its occupational distribution is the numerical preponderance of the Non-Europeans over Europeans and the economic importance of the former group in the key industries.
-According to the 1951 Population Census the population of the country consists of 2,643,000 Europeans as against 10,005,000 Non-Europeans, a numerical disparity which is bound to have a decisive bearing on the final outcome of the present struggle to smash the colour bar.
-According to the Official Year Book of the Union of South Africa (No. 27-1952-53) there were 46,700 Europeans employed by the gold mines and collieries at the end of 1952.
-The number of Africans and Coloureds employed on the mines for the same period was 452,702, a proportion of 1 European employee to nearly 8 Non-European employees.
-The racial composition of industrial employees in establishments with over 10 employees during the period 1948-49 was as follows: Europeans 33 per cent; Africans 51.5 per cent; Asiatics 3 per cent and Coloureds 12.5 per cent.
-According to the same Year Book, during 1952 there were 297,476 Europeans employed on farms occupied by Europeans and 2,188,712 Africans and 636,065 other Non-Europeans.
+The striking feature about the population of our country and its occupational distribution is the numerical preponderance of the non-Europeans over Europeans and the economic importance of the former group in the key industries.
+According to the 19SI population census the population of the country consists of 2 643 000 Europeans as against 10 005 000 non Europeans, a numerical disparity which is bound to have a decisive bearing on the final outcome of the present struggle to smash the colour-bar.
+According to the 1953 Official Year Book of the Union of

+South Africa there were 46 700 Europeans employed by the gold mines and collieries at the end of 1952.
+The number of Africans and Coloureds employed on the mines for the same period was 452 702 a proportion of one European employee to nearly ten non-European employees.
+The racial composition of industrial employees in establishments with over ten employees during the period 1948-49 was as follows: Europeans 33%; Africans 51.5%; Asiatics 3% and Coloureds 12.5%.
+According to the same Year Book, during 1952 there were 297 476 Europeans employed on farms occupied by Europeans and 2 188 712 Africans and 636 065 other non-Europeans.

-These figures reveal the preponderant importance of the Non-European people in the economic life of the country and the key task of the movement is to stimulate and draw these forces into the struggle for democratic reforms.
-A significant step was taken in Johannesburg on March 3, 1955, when a new trade union centre-The South African Congress of Trade Unions-was formed with delegates from 34 unions with a total membership of close on 42,000 and when for the first time in the history of trade unionism in South Africa African, Coloured, European and Indian workers united for a fighting policy on the basis of absolute equality.
-Peter Beyleveld, who was elected the first president of the Congress, emphasised in his opening address that trade unions would be neglecting their members if they failed to struggle on all matters affecting them.
-The trade unions, he pointed out, should be active in the political field as in the economic sphere for these two hung together and could not be isolated from one another.
-With 42,000 organised workers on our side and fighting under the flag of a trade union centre that has completely renounced racialism and committed stself to a militant and uncompromising policy, it only remains for us to redouble our efforts and carry our message to every factory and mill throughout the country.
+The figures reveal the preponderant importance of the non-European people in the economic life of the country and the key task of the movement is to stimulate and draw these forces into the struggle for I democratic reforms.
+A significant step was taken in Johannesburg on 3 March 1955, when a new trade union centre - the South African Congress of Trade Unions (SACTU)-was formed with delegates from 34 unions with a total membership of close on 42 000 and when, for the first time in the history of trade unionism in south Africa, African, Coloured, European and Indian workers united for a fighting policy on the basis of absolute equality.
+With 42 000 organised workers on our side and fighting under the flag of a trade union centre that has completely renounced racialism and committed itself to a militant and uncompromising policy, it remains for us to redouble our efforts and carry our message to every factory and mill throughout the country.
 The message of the new centre is bound to attract the support of the majority of the workers for they have no interest whatsoever in the country's policy of racial discrimination.
-OUR ALLIES

-The workers are the principal force upon which the democratic movement should rely, but to repel the savage onslaughts of the Nationalist Government and to develop the fight for democratic rights it is necessary that the other classes and groupings be joined.
-Support and assistance must be sought and secured from the 452,702 African and Coloured mine workers, from the 2,834,777 Non-European labourers employed on European farms and from the millions of peasants that occupy the so-called Native Reserves of the Union.
+The workers are the principal force upon which the democratic movement should rely, but to repel the savage onslaughts of the Nationalist government and to develop the fight for democratic rights, it is necessary that the other classes and groupings be joined.
+Support and assistance must be sought and secured from the 452 702 African and Coloured mineworkers, from the 2 834 777 non-European labourers employed on European farms and from the millions of peasants that occupy the so-called Native Reserves of the Union.
 The cruel and inhuman manner with which they are treated, their dreadful poverty and economic misery, make them potential allies of the democratic movement.